Unresolved Grievances

 Jim Brown

 On September 1, Jim Brown ’57, the All-American #44 who went on to become an NFL running back, arrived on campus.
 He met with the Chancellor and other administrators, the boycotting players and their white team members, and Schwartzwalder and his coaching staff.
 Holding a press conference on September 3, Brown acknowledged the allegations of the Syracuse 8: “I refuse to believe that the Syracuse Community, the large alumni of this great institution knowing that Blacks have fought so diligently for Syracuse’s recognition in all endeavors will tolerate the persistent demonstrated acts of discrimination which are so evident….
 I’m convinced that these acts will not go unchallenged.”
-In the end, Brown’s visit did not result in a resolution.
+In the end, Brown’s visit did not result in a resolution, and he did warn the Syracuse 8 that if they continued their boycott, they would lose their chance to play professional football.

 Please note that viewers may find some content objectionable.